rafaelaznar/wildCartAngularClient2021/README.md

-# wildCartAngularClient2021
-wildCart Angular Client 2021
+# WildCart Angular Front-end 2021

 * WildCart is a project that was developed by my students & I @ 2021.
 * It's a online shop.